Britain arrests four users of Silk Road online marketplace

 It said it would spearhead a campaign against virtual currencies that pose a potential criminal threat to Britain, such as bitcoins.

-These were used by Silk Road customers to buy and sell illegal goods and services, according to the FBI, which seized $3.6 million worth of the currency in its raid on Silk Road.
+These were used by Silk Road customers to buy and sell illegal goods and services, according to the FBI, which seized $3.6 million (2.2 million pounds) worth of the currency in its raid on Silk Road.

 "This is only the start of a wider campaign for the NCA to tackle the 'dark' or 'deep' web and the criminals exploiting it," Andy Archibald, head of the agency's National Cyber Crime Unit, said in a statement.